Breaking from Actions that are Executed with Guiltless Precision (Installation - Sculpture)

 Size: 5m x 5m room

-A study on two devices of stereoscopic image production, originating from the photographic experimentations during the latter half of the 19th century - contributing to the making of the “attentive subject”.
-One, a closed contraption in which the wealth of detail in the stereo field, and the confinement of the viewer to the apparatus accounts for a temporal dilation of attention; And the other, an open mechanism in which two GoPros simulating human binocular vision, live feed into a couple tablets, each reflecting into one of two intersecting mirrors.
-The two images are perceived as a single superimposed field, rendering the viewer and the interior in an illusion of depth.
+A study on two devices of stereoscopic image production, originating from the photographic experimentations during the latter half of the 19th century, and contributing to the making of the “attentive subject”.
+One, a closed contraption in which the wealth of detail in the stereo field, and the confinement of the viewer to the apparatus accounts for a temporal dilation of attention; And the other, an open mechanism in which two GoPro cameras simulate the human binocular vision via live feeding into two tablets.
+Each tablet, then, reflects into one of two intersecting mirrors, resulting in the two images to be perceived as a single superimposed field.
+The final setup renders the viewer and the interior in an illusion of depth.